Jan 30 2012

 Raised Bed Garden – July 2011 Update

-Posted by iceman in Gardening, Home Improvement
+Posted by Seth in Gardening, Home Improvement

 My garden that I built way back when (ok, so a few months ago..) is doing great.
 For as much work as I put in, I am starting to reap the benefits, and I can’t wait until next year where I don’t have to focus on construction.
 I thought I would update everyone on the lessons learned so far, and some things I will be doing differently next year.